Best Skincare Scanner App in 2026: 6 Apps Tested

 - "Is this product safe to buy?" → Yuka

-- "What's in my routine?" → HadaBuddy or SkinSort
+- "What's in my routine, and is each product a match for my skin?" → HadaBuddy or SkinSort

 - "What does this ingredient do?" → INCIDecoder